Status under the EU Sustainable Finance Disclosure Regulation (SFDR)

 J. Due diligence

-Each Investment desk completes their own due diligence processes ahead of making any investment decisions within their Article 8 funds, using internal and external tools and research.
-The Front Office Controls & Governance team provide ongoing assurance that investment products are managed in line with documented sustainability commitments.
-Financial Risk review and challenge investment management in light of ESG-related risks, alongside traditional market risk metrics.
+The Front Office Controls & Governance team provide ongoing assurance where required, that we can evidence investment products being managed in line with documented sustainability commitments where automated controls and/or 3rd party data are not available.
+Financial Risk review and challenge investment management in light of ESG-related risks, alongside traditional market risk metrics, and embed sustainability risk into the risk profiles.
 Investment Compliance ensure that ESG-related activities are managed in line with regulatory requirements and expectations and considered within our compliance framework.

 K. Engagement Policies